What is a Reflective Journal?

 Journals will be due to your content instructors every Monday morning (before the inquiry meetings).
 Instructors will read them and bring up themes and questions at the Debrief Cafe’s on Tuesday afternoons.
 Journals will be returned to you on Tuesday afternoons.

-On Wednesday (October 11th) Week 6 you will present a synthesis of the reflective journal (along with your synthesis of your bookclub, professional development and inquiries) to one of the content instructors.
+On Tuesday (Oct 10th) and Wednesday (October 11th) Week 6 you will present a synthesis of the reflective journal (along with your synthesis of your bookclub, professional development and inquiries) to one of the content instructors.
 Presentations will be done in the PODs, each student will have 5 to 10 minutes to share their synthesis with the group and the instructor.